The Anchor element is the essence of HTML. It is marked text that is the

 HREF="mailto:...">

-<A HREF="mailto:TakeThisOuThtmlibSPAM at spamhtmlib.demon.co.uk?subject=The HTMLib is
+<A HREF="mailto:spamhtmlib at ~NOSPAM~htmlib.demon.co.uk?subject=The HTMLib is

 fantastic">link text</A>